nicollehahn/100-days-of-code/log.md

 **Today's Progress:** Working on JavaScript: Up and Going

 **What happenned to you?:** Well, a lot of self-doubt, questioning and all the stuff that gets in the way of process!
 For shame!!
 So I've sucked it up and am back in the game.
 I had my hand in too many web development pots.
+I couldn't focus.
+Now I'm specifically focusing on Javascript, as well as maintaining my chops with html & css.

-**Thoughts:** It only took three times to feel at ease with Javascript.
-In the beginning I felt really intimidated just thinking I'd be working in Js, and now it seems a natural part of development.
+**Thoughts:** It only took three different times to feel at ease with Javascript.
+In the beginning I felt really intimidated just thinking I'd be working in Js, and now it seems a natural part of web development, the missing link.
 Front End felt so one-sided, so I like the interaction that Js brings to a site.
-Trying hard not to get ahead of myself &amp; just get the basic elements.
+Trying hard not to get ahead of myself & just get the basic elements.

 **Link to work:** [link name](http://)No links today.
 Just all practice.